kanchan-rawal/Training-15-days/README.md

 ## Introduction to linux
 ### What is linux?
 Linux is a free, open-source operating system that works as a bridge between a computer's hardware and the software you use.

 ### Operating system
-(an interface between the user and the computer hardware)
+(an interface between the user and the computer hardware) ⭐️
+Linux is based on Unix — it works like Unix but is built independently.

 ⭐️
 **Linux distributions** are different versions of the Linux operating system.